mayajuman/mayajuman.github.io/scicomm.md

 ### Bat Virus Hunting at the Cambridge Festival

-In 2023 and 2024, I co-designed and ran an outreach activity at the Cambridge Vet School for the monthlong Cambridge Festival.
+From 2023-2026, I've co-designed and run an outreach activity at the Cambridge Vet School for the annual Cambridge Science Festival.
 Our activity was open to scientists of all ages, involving a search for zoonotic viral sequences in bat "poop" under stuffed bat roosts.
 These DNA/RNA sequences could then be aligned with known viral genomes to identify the viruses.
 Lots of excitement about and appreciation for bats! (and also stickers and candy...)

 <img src="/public/cam_fest.jpeg" alt="cam_fest">